iAhmedMusa/express-crud-local-dev-env-docker/README.md

 ## Overview

 This is a simple CRUD (Create, Read, Update, Delete) application built with Expressjs and MongoDB.
 The application is dockerized, allowing for easy deployment and scalability.
 The application can be configured using environment variables.
-A Docker Compose file are given there.
+A Docker Compose file is given here.

 ### Features